Happy hump day, Mamas!

 We wholeheartedly believe in leaving our world a better place than we found it, and part of that mission involves raising smarter, more respectful, and all-around better children.
 Encouraging school attendance, involvement, and excitement is the first step toward raising smarter children.
 Helping with homework and ensuring all assignments are completed correctly is a great second step.

-But at KAM, we believe in taking things Beyond the Classroom.
+But here, we believe in taking things Beyond the Classroom.
 There are learning opportunities all around – why limit your child’s education to the school building?
 In my house, we make learning fun!
 We play games, read books, and discuss complex topics over dinner.
 Every moment is spent learning something new!

 I’m so happy to share some of my favorite games with you, including this parts of speech game: ad libs!